apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

   * _**start=** [auto]_ --- sets the service to start automatically on OS boot up.
   * _**obj=** [useraccountname]_ --- sets the User Account under which the service should run - in certain cases elevated privileges might be required.
   * _**password=** [useraccountpassword]_ --- sets the password for the User Account under which the service should run.
-  * _**depend=** [servicename]_ --- the API might need to wait for another service to startup first - like a database server that also runs as a service.
+  * _**depend=** [servicename]_ --- specifies a service that this one depends on,the API might need to wait for another service to startup first - like a database server that also runs as a service.
-  * _**displayname=** [pretty name]_ --- a more descriptive name for the Service.
+  * _**displayname=** [pretty name]_ --- a more descriptive name for the windows service.

 ## Improvements

-* The Windows Service can host only one **[JavaProcess]** - a static field is used to keep reference to the running process id.
-One could look at something like a _Dictionary_ to keep track of instances spawned of multiple **[JavaProcess]** instances.
+* The Windows Service can host only one **[JavaProcess]** - a static field is used to keep reference to the running process ID.
-* Logging seems pretty vanilla and introducing [PostSharp](https://www.postsharp.net/) or another [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) Framework to implement the cross-cutting concern of logging could be beneficial - especially as the project grows.
-(The logging Advice could still point to [NLog](http://nlog-project.org/), I'll post this some other time)
+* Logging seems pretty vanilla and introducing [PostSharp](https://www.postsharp.net/) or another [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) Framework to implement this cross-cutting concern could be beneficial - especially as the project grows.
+(The logging Advice could still point to [NLog](http://nlog-project.org/), I'll post this some other time.)
-* Fault tolerance / some sort of auto detection and auto recovery should the **[JavaProcess]** fail could also be introduced.
+* Fault tolerance / some sort of auto recovery should the **[JavaProcess]** stop could also be introduced.

 ## Alternatives